Searching for a Search Method: Benchmarking Search Algorithms for Generating NLP Adversarial Examples: Results and Analysis

 For both Yelp and MR datasets, the linear (word importance ranking) methods show relatively high success rates within just a few queries, but are eventually surpassed by the slower, quadratic methods (greedy and beam search).
 The genetic algorithm and PSO lag behind.
 For SNLI, we see exceptions as the initial queries that linear methods make to determine word importance ranking does not pay off as other algorithms appear more efficient with their queries.
 This shows that the most effective search method depends on both on the attacker's query budget and the victim model.
 An attacker with a small query budget may prefer a linear method, but an attacker with a larger query budget may aim to choose a quadratic method to make more queries in exchange for a higher success rate.

-Lastly, we can see that \texttt{RAND} actually is actually initially more successful than the \texttt{UNK} and \texttt{DEL} methods, which is surprising since \texttt{UNK} and \texttt{DEL} are designed to perturb the most importance words first, thereby having each perturbation make the largest impact possible.
-This is due to the overhead involved in word importance ranking: each attack makes $W$ queries to determine the importance of each word.
-Still, \texttt{UNK} and \texttt{DEL} outperform \texttt{RAND} at all but the smallest query budgets.
+Lastly, we can see that both \texttt{Gradient} and \texttt{RAND} ranking methods are initially more successful than \texttt{UNK} and \texttt{DEL} methods, which is due to the overhead involved in calculating word importance ranking for \texttt{UNK} and \texttt{DEL} -- for both methods, each attack makes $W$ queries to determine the importance of each word.
+Still, \texttt{UNK} and \texttt{DEL} outperform \texttt{RAND} at all but the smallest query budgets, indicating that the order in which words are swapped do matter.
+Furthermore, in 12 out 15 scenarios, \texttt{UNK} and \texttt{DEL} methods perform as well as or even better than \texttt{Gradient} method, which shows that they are excellent substitutes to the \texttt{Gradient} method for black-box attacks.